 Reyes has added 37.7 million cases to its California business this year through the acquisitions of W.A.
 Thompson, northern California’s DBI Beverage in July and Santa Maria’s Central Coast Distributing in February.
 The company’s total volume in the state has now topped 97.7 million cases.

 California accounts for about half of Reyes’ overall volume.
 Nationwide, Reyes sells more than 200 million case equivalents and serves more than 85,000 retail accounts.
 The W.A.
-Thompson acquisition marks Reyes’ sixth transaction in California since June of last year, and the second time it has significantly expanded its geographic footprint within the Golden State.
+Thompson acquisition marks Reyes’ seventh transaction in California since June of last year, and the second time it has significantly expanded its geographic footprint within the Golden State.

 W.A.
 Thompson operates warehouses in Bakersfield, Lancaster and Barstow, extending Reyes’ reach into southeastern California.
 The wholesaler’s portfolio includes offerings from Constellation Brands, MillerCoors, and Boston Beer Company, among others.